docarray/docarray/docs/glossary.md

 ### `Jina`

-[Jina](https://jina.ai) is a framework to build multimodal applications.
+[Jina](https://github.com/jina-ai/jina/) is a framework for building multimodal applications.
 It relies heavily on DocArray to represent and send data.

-DocArray was originally part of Jina but it became a standalone project that is now independent of Jina.
+DocArray was originally part of Jina but it is now a standalone project independent of Jina.

 ### `Pydantic`